TheWatcher/twscript/docs/DesignNote.md

 - `integer`: a 'whole number', one without any decimal part, eg: `3`.
   Negative numbers can be specified using `-`, eg: `-42`.
 - `boolean`: a true or false value.
+The following are considered to be 'true'
+  values: Any word starting 't', 'T', 'y' or 'Y'; Any non-zero integer value.
-The following are considered to be 'true' values, any words that do not start as describe, or the number `0`, are considered to be false:
+  Any words that do not start as described, or the number `0`, are considered to be false.
-    - Any word starting 't', 'T', 'y' or 'Y'
-    - Any non-zero integer value
-- `string`: any text, no special meaning is attached to it.
-Note that, if the string needs to contain a semicolon (;) you must enclose the string in single or double quotes.
 - `time`: an integer that represents a period of time.
 Without any modifier, the the value is interpreted as a number of milliseconds, if you append `s` to the number (eg: `10s`) the value is interpreted as a number of seconds.
 If you place `m` after the number, it is interpreted as a number of minutes.
 - `object`: a Dromed object name, or object ID.
+- `string`: any text, no special meaning is attached to it.
+Note that, if the string needs to contain a semicolon (;) you *must* enclose the string in single or double quotes, `'like this'` or `"like this"`.
+If you need to include a single quote in a single-quoted string, you can do so by prefixing the `'` with `\`, ie: `\'`.
+Similarly, to include a double quote in a double-quoted string, prefix it with a backslash, `\"`.
+If you need to include a backslash in a quoted string, you should generally prefix it with another, eg: `\\`.

-For the `integer`, `boolean`, and `time` types, you may also use a quest variable in place of a literal value.
+For the `integer`, `float`, `boolean`, and `time` types, you may also use a quest variable in place of a literal value.
 To do this, prepend the quest variable name with `$`.
 For example, this will use the value specified in the quest variable `platform_speed`:

     TWTrapSetSpeed=$platform_speed